 - 38. I heard that the environment in NUS Business is very stressful and weightage on class participation is heavy, is that true?

-Concerning the BBA curriculum, the teaching methodology places great focus on seminar based, small-group, interactive based teaching, particularly for upper level modules from the 2nd year onward.
+NUS prides itself for its highly dynamic and vibrant student life.
+Depending on how much a student wants to take on during his/her university years, it is advisable for him/her to manage wisely.
+Much of university student life is self-steered and managed.
+Hence, take on as many opportunities as interested, however also be conscious of what one can cope with.Concerning the BBA curriculum, the teaching methodology places great focus on seminar based, small-group, interactive based teaching, particularly for upper level modules from the 2nd year onwards.
 However certain foundation courses that are deemed more concept-heavy and quantitative are kept to lecture-tutorial style learning.
 This differentiates us from local counterparts who implement 100% sectional teaching for all its courses.
 Sectional teaching requires more immediate application by virtue of it being high in in-class participation (so students are required to engage fully at all times and contribute constructively to discussions), but is an effective way to practically apply what is learnt in a classroom setting, thus adding more value to their learning and person development.
 These go a long way preparing them in being quick on their feet and well-spoken for their careers, a necessary rite of passage for a solid education in Business.

 - 39. The students in NUS Business School are very competitive and study very hard, is this true?

-The Business and Accounting programmes offered by the local Universities are typically the more popular course of choice for undergraduate prospects, following medicine and law (historically speaking).
-As a result, students who enroll in the courses are at the top of their class academically, which makes for an inherently competitive study environment.
+The Business and Accountancy programmes offered by the local Universities are typically the more popular course of choice for undergraduate prospects, following medicine and law (historically speaking).
+As a result, students who enrol in the courses are at the top of their class academically, which makes for an inherently competitive study environment.
 Students who tend towards the business course are also generally self-motivated, which also means they enjoy being involved in co-curricular activities, overseas programmes, and the range of value-added programmes available to them in the University.
 On the whole, the student profile is one of work-hard, play-hard.

 - 40. What are the options for accommodation in NUS?